-For example, our Education Advisers have created Home Learning Packs for children from EYFS to Year 6.
-New themes are released fortnightly and are linked to Early Learning Goals and the Primary National Curriculum.
+For example, our Education Advisers created Home Learning Packs for children from EYFS to Year 6.
+New themes were released fortnightly and are linked to Early Learning Goals and the Primary National Curriculum.

 Don’t just mark it, record pupil progress